-The Organization contends that the alleged notice does not mention or describe the particular work claimed here or the contracting transaction which took place.
+The Organization contends that the alleged notice does not mention nor describe the particular work claimed here or the contracting transaction which took place.
 The Notice only suggests that the Carrier might utilize contractors to perform some work, at some time, and at some location in the Chicago Service Unit.
 The Organization contends that this Notice could not provide notice of work which took place nearly a year later.
-At no point does the Notice inform the Organization of the Carrier's intent to contract out the work of removing and replacing switches and related work at Yard #9 in Proviso Yard on the Geneva Subdivision on October 24 and 25, 2013.
-This work was not mentioned during the parties' January 9, 2013, conference, either.
+At no point does the Notice inform the Organization of the Carrier's intent to contract out the work of removing and replacing switches in Yard #9 at the Proviso Yard.
+This work was not mentioned during the parties' January 9, 2013 conference, either.